-As of January 2017, we have accounted for 16 comprehensive board-approved policies or guidelines that specifically detail inclusion for transgender students.
-As well as of January 2017, we have confirmed that 29 school districts have included gender identity as a protected class in their student non-discrimination policy.
+As of March 2020, we have accounted for over 20 comprehensive board-approved policies or guidelines that specifically detail inclusion for transgender students.
+As well as of March 2020, we have confirmed that more than 30 school districts have included gender identity as a protected class in their student non-discrimination policy.
 Of those districts, seven updated their student non-discrimination policy to include gender identity/expression between May and December 2016.

 State Education Policy

 The Pennsylvania Human Relations Act of 1955 is the governing state law on discrimination, enforced by the Pennsylvania Human Relations Commission which adjudicates cases (complementing the federal Equal Employment Opportunity Commission).
 The act does not include gender identity or expression as a protected class, although 40+ years of formal advocacy continue in pressing for the act to include sexual orientation and gender identity.
-Since 1982, 36 municipalities have adopted LGBT-inclusive local non-discrimination ordinances which cover employment, housing, and public accommodations.
+Since 1982, 58 municipalities have adopted LGBT-inclusive local non-discrimination ordinances which cover employment, housing, and public accommodations.
 Many of these ordinances additionally include specific protections for public schools.
-To find out more about the 36 municipalities that have adopted ordinances, please visit the Suburban and Rural Alliance of Pennsylvania’s website which includes information on each local law.
+To find out more about the municipalities that have adopted ordinances, please visit the Pennsylvania Youth Congress website on nondiscrimination here, or the Suburban and Rural Alliance of Pennsylvania’s website which includes more detailed information on each local law.

 Stated Position of the Pennsylvania Department of Education

-The Pennsylvania Department of Education (PDE) has yet to issue a formal position on the recently issued federal guidance on supporting transgender students.
+The Pennsylvania Department of Education (PDE) has yet to issue a formal position on transgender student inclusion, or in response to any of the federal guidance issued or withdrawn on supporting transgender students.